Rubén Peña

-Rubén Peña Jiménez (born 18 July 1991) is a Spanish professional footballer who plays for CA Osasuna as either a right-back or right winger.
+Rubén Peña Jiménez (born 18 July 1991) is a Spanish professional footballer who plays as a right-back or winger for Segunda División club Leganés.

-He made over 140 La Liga appearances for Valladolid, Eibar and Villarreal, winning the Europa League with the last of those clubs in 2021.
+He made 217 La Liga appearances for Valladolid, Eibar, Villarreal and Osasuna, winning the Europa League with the third of those clubs in 2021.

-Club career
+Career

 Early career

-Born in Ávila, Castile and León, Peña made his senior debut with local club Real Ávila CF in Tercera División.
+Born in Ávila, Castile and León, Peña made his senior debut with local club Real Ávila CF in the Tercera División.
 In the summer of 2012 he signed for Real Valladolid, being initially assigned to the reserves in the same level.

 Peña appeared in his first official game with the first team on 1 November 2012, playing the full 90 minutes in a 1–0 home win against Real Betis in the round of 32 of the Copa del Rey (3–1 aggregate loss).
 He made his La Liga debut ten days later, coming on as a late substitute in a 1–1 home draw with Valencia CF.

 On 13 August 2013, Peña joined CD Guijuelo of Segunda División B. On 10 July of the following year he moved to CD Leganés, newly promoted to the Segunda División.